ccasil/Tips-and-Templates/ProtocolBuffers.md

 You can define aliases by assigning the same value to different enum constants.
 To do this you need to set the `allow_alias` option to `true`, otherwise protocol compiler will generate an error message when aliases are found.

+### Reserved Values

+You can use other message types as field types.

+### Importing Definitions

+You can use definitions from other .proto files by importing them.
+To import another .proto's definitions, you add an import statement to the top of your file:

+`import "myproject/other_protos.proto";`

 ## Resources

 * [Protocol Buffers Overview](https://developers.google.com/protocol-buffers/docs/overview)